 - check code under test

 Each of these I do with diff tools.
-A good visual diff tool can tell you what’s going on quickly.
+A good visual diff tool can tell you what’s going on quickly — a powerful application testing tool.
 Studies show the human brain can process visual imagery as fast as 13 milliseconds.
-That’s much faster than typing “what changed?” into slack.
+That’s much faster than typing “what changed?” into Slack.
 It’s considerably faster than weaving through the psychological barricades embedded in a conversation with your teammates.

 Whether you know it or not, your company is now involved in the digital asset race.
 Your company’s competitors are working to engage customers more deeply and faster.
 That means they have to deliver software faster.
 When we can identify differences in expectations of software faster and more accurately than our competitors, we accelerate our digital vehicle.